RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
-3.0.0.4.374.33 Beta 6 (1-Oct-2013):
-   - CHANGED: Updated AiCloud component for RT-AC56U to be in sync with the other routers.
-   - FIXED: The JFFS formatting code could encounter a case where it wouldn't write back its cleared format flag.
-   - FIXED: AiCloud crashes if the DLNA media server was enabled

-3.0.0.4.374.33 Beta 5 (29-Sept-2013):
+3.0.0.4.374.33 (3-Oct-2013):
+ * IMPORTANT *: RT-N66U users must revert back to factory defaults and manually reconfigure their settings if coming from a FW older than 3.0.0.4.374.xxx (applies to both Asus or Asuswrt-Merlin).

+   - NEW: Merged with Asus 374_726 code from RT-AC66U GPL.
+Notable changes:
+            * RT-N66U now based on the SDK6 driver.
+This resolved the numerous connectivity issues, at the expense of a shorter range (a separate SDK5 build based on driver 5.100 is available in the Experimental folder as an alternative).
+            * AiCloud 2.0
+   - NEW: Added bonding.ko kernel module.
+   - NEW: Repeater mode moved into regular builds.
+   - NEW: Dual WAN moved into regular builds.
+          Note that there are still a few issues left, such as recovery from failover mode when the primary WAN comes back up.
+   - NEW: YandexDNS support moved into regular builds.
+This is a DNS-based filter list, which can be configured under Parental Control.
+   - NEW: Added support for last seen devices on Ethernet port status (Tools-> Sysinfo) for RT-AC56U.
    - NEW: Option to control 802.11 extensions that deal with regulations.
 On the Wireless Professional page you can now enable 802.11d and 802.11h support.
-   - CHANGED: More openssl backports from 1.0.2, adding mips32r2 support, improving performance especially for sha1 (RT-N16/N66/AC66)
-   - FIXED: Restarting the wireless service would break stealth mode.
-   - FIXED: The new thumbnail cache code Asus added in build 720's minidlna will prevent scanning from completing on very large collections.
-Reverted that code for now.
-   - FIXED: Do not autofocus key field when loading a page with a wireless key field (issue introduced in 374_720).
-  - FIXED: Router crash when using a key/cert larger than 2999 bytes.
-  - FIXED: Router believed that NTP wasn't properly working after a LAN or wireless service restart (issue introduced in 374_720).
-  - FIXED: IPv6 client list was incorrectly displayed if a client didn't have a known hostname (Asus bug)

-3.0.0.4.374.33 Beta 3 (21-Sept-2013):
-   - NEW: Merged with Asus 374_720 code from RT-N66U GPL, which includes amongst other things more up-to-date AiCloud 2.0 code, and the official switch of the RT-N66U to SDK6.x.
-          Note: The RT-AC56U is still running older AiCloud 2.0 code, due to some remaining issues with the newer code on that platform.
-   - NEW: RT-N66U is now based on SDK6.x code (like Asus's own releases).
-          A separate SDK5 based on the old 5.100 driver from FW 270 is still available in the Experimental folder on the download site.
-   - NEW: Added bonding.ko kernel module
-   - NEW: YandexDNS support (was originally only in experimental builds).
-This is a DNS-based filter list, which can be configured under Parental Control.
    - CHANGED: robocfg now (almost) completely supports the Northstar platform (RT-AC56U)
-   - FIXED: Device name resolution on Sysinfo page (Beta 1 regression)
-   - FIXED: Samba would start sharing local disks even if all you wanted was its WINS/Browser services.

-3.0.0.4.374.33 Beta 1 (9-Sept-2013):
-   - NEW: Merged with Asus 374_119 code from RT-AC56U GPL (newer than 374_164 from N66U)
-   - NEW: Added support for last seen devices on Ethernet port status (Tools-> Sysinfo) for RT-AC56U.
-   - NEW: Repeater mode (was originally only in experimental builds, now available in the regular builds for all supported routers)
-   - NEW: Dual WAN (was originally only in experimental builds, now available in the regular builds for all supported routers).
-          Note that there are still a few issues left, such as recovery from failover mode when the primary WAN comes back up.
    - CHANGED: Enabled Syn Cookies for ARM devices (RT-AC56U)
    - CHANGED: Allow selecting the Download2 folder for media server location.
-   - CHANGED: MIPS builds optimized for mips32r2 code generation.
+   - CHANGED: MIPS builds optimized for mips32r2 code generation, which should improve general performance.
-              A quick iperf+openvpn benchmark showed a very measurable performance improvement.
 (N16/N66/AC66)
+   - CHANGED: More openssl backports from 1.0.2, adding mips32r2 support, improving performance especially for sha1 (RT-N16/N66/AC66)
-   - CHANGED: Increased OpenVPN crt/key fields to allow up to 3499 characters - enough to accomodate even a 4096-bit key.
+   - CHANGED: Increased OpenVPN crt/key fields to allow up to 3499 characters - enough to accomodate even a 4096 bits key.
+   - CHANGED: Removed the firewall rules for acsd since it no longer listens on a TCP socket.
    - FIXED: Samba binding to WAN interface would cause warnings about WINS/master browser (regression in 374)
    - FIXED: The ARM kernel was missing the Advanced IP Routing option, preventing some of the "ip" command functions from working (was breaking Astrill's plugin) (RT-AC56U)
-   - FIXED: Build 374 fixed the Samba priority which was set too high, by setting it to the lowest possible, resulting in low average Samba performance (and even lower under higher CPU load).
-Now Samba will run with a default priority of 0, providing more balanced performance.
+   - FIXED: With FW 374 Asus changed the Samba priority from too high to too low (-19), resulting in poor sharing performance.
+            I changed it to a priority of 0, providing more balanced performance.
 (N16/N66/AC66)
    - FIXED: Some fields would allow invalid characters (such as single quotes) which might break the webui JS.
 There might still be a few unprotected fields.
    - FIXED: Memory leak in httpd service (Asus bug)
-  - FIXED: Incorrect firewall rules were created with certain schedules on Parental Control (patch provided by Makkie2002)
+   - FIXED: Parental Control not working with certain schedules (patch provided by Makkie2002)
    - FIXED: Potential key truncation in httpd if one was to use very large OpenVPN keys and certs in all fields of all four instances.
+   - FIXED: Samba would start sharing local disks even if all you wanted was its WINS/Browser services.
+   - FIXED: The JFFS formatting code could encounter a case where it wouldn't write back its cleared format flag.
+   - FIXED: Restarting the wireless service would break stealth mode.
+   - FIXED: The new thumbnail cache code Asus added in build 720's minidlna will prevent scanning from completing on very large collections.
+Reverted that code for now.
+   - FIXED: Wireless key field was automatically activated on page load, which could lead to accidental changes (issue introduced in 374_720).
+   - FIXED: Router believed that NTP wasn't properly working after a LAN or wireless service restart (issue introduced in 374_720).
+   - FIXED: IPv6 client list was incorrectly displayed if a client didn't have a known hostname (Asus bug)

 3.0.0.4.374.32 (24-Aug-2013):